 You may want to think twice before placing your pocket book on the floor again…

 A number of studies have found a cornucopia of germs on the bottom of handbags including E. coli and S. aureus, as well as the bacteria found in fecal matter.
-Germs like this can cause you to get extremely sick, and have been known to cause skin infections, colds, viruses, as well as diarrhea.
+Germs like this can cause you to get extremely sick.
+They have been known to cause skin infections, colds, viruses, as well as diarrhea.

-Lisa Beaudry, MPH,BSN,CMN, certified nurse midwife and director of Patient Care Services at Baystate Mary Lane Hospital offers her thoughts on the dos and don’ts of maintaining a healthy hand bag free of bacteria.
+Lisa Beaudry, certified nurse midwife and director of Patient Care Services at Baystate Mary Lane Hospital, offers her thoughts on the dos and donts of maintaining a healthy hand bag free of bacteria.

 Chances are you wouldn't eat a pretzel or a hot dog after running your hand along the soles of your shoes, yet many people don't give handling their bag a second thought.
 Lab studies have shown that the bottom of a pocketbook can contain a broad spectrum of bacteria and germs, including E. coli.